Standard Operating Procedure

 - Strategic Recommendations: Findings from tasks 2-5 are to be used to craft a series of strategic recommendations.

-- Does UTA Control Property Within Plan Area?: If UTA does not control property within the station plan area, the TOD Department is to assist the city with project cultivation.
+- Does UTA Control Property Within Plan Area?: If UTA does not control property within the station plan area, the Transit-Oriented-Development (TOD) Department is to assist the city with project cultivation.
 If UTA does control property within the station area, findings from the plan, as well as strategic recommendations are to be assessed to determine whether the conditions are appropriate for transit-oriented development to occur at that time.